-Table 2.1 shows the total land area by country and the area of habitats sensitive to acidification and eutrophication to which critical loads have been applied; 31% of the UK land area has habitats mapped for acidity critical loads, and 29% for nutrient N. Note: throughout Part 1 of this report the 'percentage area exceeded' represents the percentage area of the habitats mapped as sensitive to acidification or eutrophication (i.e. not % land area of the UK or countries).
+Table 2.1 shows the total land area by country and the area of habitats sensitive to acidification and eutrophication to which critical loads have been applied; 28% of the UK land area has habitats mapped for acidity critical loads, and 29% for nutrient N. Freshwater habitats are also mapped for acidity, but statistics are reported separately.